Making HR as a Strategic Partner

-As a company progresses from the startup to the growth and establishment phase of their lifecycle, it is critical that human resources evolve from transactional to strategic partner.
-While getting the foundational policies and processes established was important, the company’s continued success will be dependent on HR’s ability to deliver on following strategic activities:
+As a company progresses from the startup to the growth and establishment phase of its life cycle, it is critical that human resources evolve from transactional to a strategic partner.
+While getting the foundational policies and processes established is important, the company’s continued success will be dependent on HR’s ability to deliver on the following strategic activities:

 Employee Development – With an intense focus on meeting goals, one of the most overlooked areas is the investment in the people that will determine the success of the company.
 What competencies do they currently have and what areas need to be strengthened or added to for their professional growth and the company’s long-term needs.
 For your leaders, the focus needs to be on ensuring that they are a champion of leadership and driving the right behaviors down into the company consistently.
 Continuous employee development is a key retention tool for your high potentials.